July 13, 2014, Warsaw, Poland

 It is a group of teenage Jewish girls from the Zionist Orthodox youth movement in Australia and South Africa along with their two adult male leaders.
 They are on a pilgrimage.

-But I understand, of course they came, of course.
+But I understand, of course.
 For here at Mila 18 and here in Poland lies so much of our world, our world that was destroyed, our world that no longer exists.
-They came from a far, as did I, to pay respect, and to be inspired.
-To stand where these great warriors stood ....and died.
+They came from afar, as did I, to pay respect, and to be inspired.
+To stand where these great warriors stood, fought, and ...died.

 Members of the Zionist youth organization of South Africa and Australia mourn at the site of the bunker.
 The stone is made of rubble from destroyed houses of Mila street.